OSEEC/OSEEC.github.io/contents.md

 permalink: /contents/
 ---
 &#9733; = Done
-Check others for dates.

-- Unit A - Carnegie
+- Unit A - Dale Carnegie - <u>How to Win Friends and Influence People</u>
   - Week 1
     - [How To...Part 1, Sections 1-3](content/week1class1.md) &#9733;
     - [How To...Part 2, Sections 1-3](content/week1class2.md) &#9733;